 As already mentioned, a peacoat is a type of overcoat that was traditionally worn by the navy.
 The double breast design and large lapels meant it was perfect at defending against the harsh ocean weather.
 Despite its practical history, the peacoat is also one of the most stylish and formal coats around.

-Unlike other styles, the peacoat isn’t that long, making it a great overcoat to wear over a suit.
+What to wear with a peacoat?
+Unlike other styles, the peacoat isn’t that long, making it a great way to wear a peacoat over a suit.
 Get your hands on a dark shade and wear it with your work outfit to stay looking smart this winter.

 A trench coat is a typical example of a men’s topcoat.
 The lightweight waterproof material makes it a great addition to any formal outfit.
 This style of jacket is great for when the weather isn’t cold enough for a full on winter coat.